ofiwg/libfabric/fabtests/man/fabtests.7.md

 *-M <mcast_addr>*
 : For multicast tests, specifies the address of the multicast group to join.

+*-u <test_config_file>*
+: Specify the input file to use for test control.
+This is specified at the client for fi_ubertest and fi_rdm_stress and controls the behavior of the testing.

 *-v*
 : Add data verification check to data transfers.